 The goal of surgery is to help you lose more than half of your excess weight.
 This can reduce or prevent health problems.
 It is not cosmetic surgery.
 Keep in mind that:

 Having surgery is a personal decision as well as a medical one.
 Your medical team can teach you about the surgeries and help you measure the benefits versus the risks based on your individual situation.
 The final decision is up to you.
 To make it intelligently, you need to know all about the risks and benefits of the surgery.

 In order for you to make the right decision, you will be scheduled for several appointments with a variety doctors and/or specialists, a psychologist, a dietitian, and other departments to have lab work and tests done.
 During these visits, you will be able to ask questions and gain more information about the surgery and recovery period.

 Weight loss is not the only reason that weight loss surgery should be undertaken.
 The more important benefits of surgical treatment are the improvements of general health and quality of life.
 The following medical conditions are normally improved or eliminated after weight loss:

 * Procedure pictures courtesy ©Tyco Healthcare Group LP 2004

-Now that the Bariatric Center is designated as an Accredited Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program and is recognized in the Optum Centers of Excellence Network, weight loss surgery at NMMC is covered by more health plans, including those for teachers, state employees and many offered by employers, check your health plan benefits, talk to your doctor and weigh your options.
+Now that the Bariatric Center is designated as an Accredited Center by the Metabolic and Bariatric Surgery Quality Improvement Program and is recognized in the Optum Centers of Excellence Network, weight loss surgery at NMMC is covered by more health plans, including those for teachers, state employees and many offered by employers, check your health plan benefits, talk to your doctor and weigh your options.